-Groundwater movement within the unconfined alluvial aquifer underlying the Bottom Ash Pond is to the south and southwest flow toward Richland Drainage Ditch #4 (Appendix A - Figure 1), one of several north-south trending surface runoff control ditches in the area that flows to the south to a larger irrigation channel (Gredell Engineering, 2017).
-Movement is along a shallow hydraulic gradient estimated at between 1.72×10^{-4} to 1.36×10^{-3} ft./ft.
-Depth to the top of the water table varies from approximately 9 to 17 feet below ground surface, dependent on the topographic position of the monitoring well.
+Groundwater movement within the unconfined alluvial aquifer underlying the Fly Ash Pond is to the west-southwest toward Richland Drainage Ditch #4 (Appendix A - Figure 1), one of several north-south trending surface runoff control ditches in the area that flows to the south to a larger irrigation channel (Gredell Engineering, 2017).
+Movement is along a shallow hydraulic gradient estimated at between 1.72 x 10-4 to 1.36 x 10-3 ft/ft (Gredell Engineering, 2017).
+Depth to the top of the water table near the Fly Ash Pond varies from approximately 8.3 to 20.2 feet below ground surface, dependent on the topographic position of the monitoring well.